markjamesm/markjamesm.github.io/aboutme.md

 ### Other fun stuff

-In my spare time, I'm a music producer who goes by the name of [Zhund](https://zhundmusic.com).
+My alter ego is a music producer who goes by the name of [Zhund](https://zhundmusic.com).